LOOK: SSL Cal Day table inspires out-of-this-world selfies

-The Escape and Plasma Acceleration and Dynamics Explorers (ESCAPADE) mission to Mars, a NASA smallsat developed by the University of California, Berkeley’s Space Sciences Laboratory,
+The Escape and Plasma Acceleration and Dynamics Explorers (ESCAPADE) mission to Mars, led by the University of California, Berkeley’s Space Sciences Laboratory, is set to

 Message from acting director Stuart Bale: Dear SSL friends, I’m very sad to tell you that our colleague and dear friend Misty Willer passed away